On the group of zero-cycles of holomorphic symplectic varieties

 and the proof is completely similar. \end{remark}

-\begin{remark} The consequences of the theorem were fully investigated in \cite{SYZ}.
-In particular, the result implies the existence of algebraic coisotropic subvariety $q_i: Z_i \dashrightarrow B_i$ for every $i$, where $Z_i$ is a subvariety of codimension $i$ in $\mathsf M_\sigma (v)$, and the generic fibers of $q_i$ are constant cycle subvarieties of dimension $i$.
+\begin{remark} The consequences of the theorem were investigated in \cite{SYZ}.
+In particular, the result implies the existence of algebraic coisotropic subvarieties $q_i: Z_i \dashrightarrow B_i$ for every $i$, where $Z_i$ is a subvariety of codimension $i$ in $\mathsf M_\sigma (v)$, and the generic fibers of $q_i$ are constant cycle subvarieties of dimension $i$.
 The existence of such varieties was conjectured in \cite{Voisin} for any holomorphic symplectic variety $M$, and was used to construct a Beauville-Voisin filtration on $CH_0 (M)$.
-In \cite{SYZ}, another Beauville-Voisin filtration on $CH_0 (\mathsf M_\sigma (v))$ was constructed, and was shown to be related to the one in \cite{Voisin} assuming the theorem. \end{remark}
+Another filtration on $CH_0 (\mathsf M_\sigma (v))$ was constructed in \cite{SYZ}, and was shown to be related to the one in \cite{Voisin} assuming the theorem. \end{remark}